themartinf/febus-rules/general.md

 4. Turning the head or covering a valid target with a non-valid one belongs to the first group of offences.

-5. Uncontrolled attacks without touching opponents body or weapon which hits the arena floor are evaluated as first group of offences.
+5. Hitting the arena floor with any weapon due to bad measure in an action will be penalised according to the first group of offences (cases resulting from the opponent’s interactions, and accidental light touches may be disregarded by the Referee).

 6. It is forbidden to hit with the cross-guard; and in all circumstances, to hit the back of the head, spine and back of the knee, and the foot of the opponent and will be penalised.